Howdy! My name is John Salt - the funny face behind this website.

 My father was in the Canadian Air Force and then became an aircraft instrumentation technician.
 Obviously his passion for aviation, aircraft, mechanics, and electronics wore off on me.
 I was always getting into his test equipment and tools in the workshop.

 I honestly don't know how he put up with me as I was a curious, and at times destructive little bugger.
-I often took things apart to see how they worked, from my toys up to much more interesting things around the house such as the washing machine and the TV.
+I always took things apart to see how they worked (still do), from my toys up to much more interesting things around the house such as the washing machine and the TV.
 I specifically recall those two because of the punishment that was rightfully earned afterward.

 I personally feel to really enjoy this hobby and get the most out of it; you have to have at least a basic interest in some, if not all of those aforementioned fields.